tanfwong/rfsoc_notes/_sources/ch3/model.md

     {numref}`sec:deadlock`).
 The use of PIPOs, on the other hand, guarantees the data flow graph to be deadlock-free.

+## Task Model
+* As discussed in the sections above, it is preferable to follow the producer-consumer model in the HLS development of a DSP kernel in that the kernel is decomposed into a network of tasks connected together by streaming buffers to form a data flow graph.
+  Communications and synchronization between the tasks are through the streaming buffers, which are also often referred to as
+  ***channels***.

 %## Vitis HLS Dataflow Directive
 %* The following piece of C++ code snippet shows a simple way to